Hire Dedicated WordPress Developer Learn more

 Note that auction websites require additional memory for PHP compared to a standard WordPress installation.
 The reason is that auction sites have greater complexity and employ more memory compared to a basic blog.

 Some advice for you if you want to keep the auction site small.
 For instance, a site having only a few auctions and visitors amounting to just a few thousand months.
 A shared Linux hosting account is a suitable fit.
 Note that the account should have over 64MB of memory.
 256MB is desirable.

-If you want capability for many auctions and number of visitors running into several thousand a month go for managed hosting account from a branded organization.
+If you want the capability for many auctions and number of visitors running into several thousand a month go for a managed hosting account from a branded organization.

 Buy a plugin

 Navigate to WP Auctions and buy the plugin.
 Then download the latter to a folder on the computer.
 Login to the WordPress software installed by you.
 Navigate to Dashboard.
 Scroll to Plugins ->Add New.
-Next upload the plugin folder from the computer and do the installation.
-After installation activate the plugin.
+Next, upload the plugin folder from the computer and do the installation.
+After installation activates the plugin.